beckym223/manual_work/E6_long_edited.md

 increased from 2 to 4.
-Two features of the theory interact to bring this about.22 First, and most crucial, is a differ-
-20 See Satyajit Chatterjee and Dean Corbae (2000).
-21 Based on Exhibits 2 and A.3.1.
-22 Storesletten et al. do a good job of breaking the  differences into intelligible pieces.
-I also found the example  explicitly solved in Krebs (2002) very helpful in this regard.  ence in the way reductions in the variance of aggregate shocks affect risks faced at the indi- vidual level.
+Two features of the theory interact to bring this about.22 First, and most crucial, is a differ- ence in the way reductions in the variance of aggregate shocks affect risks faced at the indi- vidual level.
 In the Storesletten et al. simula- tions, a bad realization of the aggregate